 The entire project boasts an impressive 4,000 square feet of VIP viewing decks, twelve 5m x 30m roof graphics on the main building for helicopter views, and a 10m x 15m roof graphic on the Oracle lounge.
 All decks and ramps are ADA compliant.
 Condit worked with the Port Authority, the City of San Francisco, and three separate engineers in the approval process.

 Condit provided a turn-key solution that included design, logistical planning, engineering, the structures themselves and custom fabrication throughout.
 During the project process, Condit’s team worked closely with the San Francisco Port Authority, the City of San Francisco, the fire marshal, and multiple engineers on the approval process to ensure all applicable codes were met.
-Installing semi-permanent structures on the end of a pier while addressing weather concerns, high winds and category D exposure presented a serious set of challenges that had to be carefully planned for.
+Installing temporary structures on the end of a pier while addressing weather concerns, high winds and category D exposure presented a serious set of challenges that had to be carefully planned for.

 Condit leverages its international footprint and the insights and experiences developed over its 60-year history to assist global clients with all of their exhibition and structure challenges.
 By staying on the cutting edge of the trade show and exhibit industry, Condit can design and build multi-dimensional exhibitions, structures, environments, studios, and digital spaces.
 For more information, call +1.800.541.6308.